Beautiful Candy Colors of Historic San Juan

 Keeping Old San Juan stunning is a never-ending job, but the results are worth it.
 Respect and thanks to the workers, government, and island that makes this possible!

 Similarities: Love surprisingly colorful rainbow buildings around the world?
 Check out the Gingerbread Cottages on Martha’s Vineyard, Massachusetts (very different idea, but same happy hues), and the peeling historic facades and dangling laundry in Old Delhi, India!

 What Do YOU Think of Old San Juan?

 So there you have a glimpse of beautiful Old San Juan, Puerto Rico.
 If you’ve been, what were your impressions?
 If you haven’t, does it entice you?
 Do share!

 Enjoy this article?
 Trip planning?
-To save you time, I did the TripAdvisor search already, so you can just click here for San Juan hotel deals, click here for the best Puerto Rico hotels, and bop right over here for beautiful Puerto Rico vacation rentals.
-A small commission goes to support this site at no extra cost to you, so thanks in advance, and happy travels!* So far, this article has been read by ... fans.
+To save you time, I did the TripAdvisor search already, so you can just click these easy affiliate links for San Juan hotel deals, the best Puerto Rico hotels, and beautiful Puerto Rico vacation rentals.
+A small commission goes to support this site at no extra cost to you from these links, so thanks in advance, and happy travels!* So far, this article has been read by ... fans.
 Share it around! *